tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	 See [BALLOON.md](BALLOON.md) for an example of fine-tuning on a different dataset.

-1. If you load a COCO-trained model on a different dataset, you may see error messages complaining about unmatched number of categories for certain weights in the checkpoint.
-   You can either remove those weights in checkpoint, or rename them in the model.
-   See [tensorpack tutorial](https://tensorpack.readthedocs.io/tutorial/save-load.html) for more details.

 1. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
 The code now will always use the minimal axis-aligned bounding box of the 4 corners, which is probably not the optimal way.